 Seebeck describes the flavor of candytuft as mustard-like, and says it’s hardly worth the effort to gather and eat due to the plant’s small size.
 This is why I generally go for the flowers, which are surprising in their mildly sweet flavor.
 These work well in a salad if you can get them home or into the salad bowl before the petals fall off.

-Candytuft is a native perennial that is found from 5,000 feet to 13,000 feet, but is most common in the mountains, according to Seebeck.
+Candytuft is a native perennial that is found from 5,000 feet to 13,000 feet, but is most common in the mountains.
 The currently accepted binomial is Noccaea fendleri, although it has gone by many other names, including Thlaspi montanum and Thlaspi alpestre.

 There are several subspecies of candytuft.
-The one found in southwestern Colorado is Noccaea fendleri subspecies glauca, according to the authors of swcoloradowildflowers.com.
-“Candytuft often begins flowering when only one inch tall and the flower stalk elongates and continues to produce flowers as the plant matures,” they write.
+The one found in southwestern Colorado is Noccaea fendleri subsp. glauca, according to Al Schneider at swcoloradowildflowers.com.
+“Candytuft often begins flowering when only one inch tall and the flower stalk elongates and continues to produce flowers as the plant matures,” he writes.
 “You see it all spring and summer as it follows you in flower from low canyons and foothills early in the spring to high mountains and tundra all summer.”